Check your marital status

 • For your living status (whether official government records have you listed as either dead or alive): type the letter L and then your ID number (eg L 5001010050080).

-For more information, contact your local Home Affairs office or contact the call centre at 0800 60 11 90.
+Contact your local Home Affairs office or the call centre at 0800 60 11 90 for more information.

 These facility categories: